-Over the last few years, Ariel has worked extensively within the Perth freelance scene.
-She has been a member of the Perth Symphony Orchestra, Perth Chamber Orchestra, WA Philharmonic Orchestra, Australian Doctors Orchestra, Fremantle Chamber Orchestra, and the Orchestra Project.
-She also works for the Australian Session Orchestra, String Source, Dolcé Ensembles, Aquila Strings, Cygnus Arioso, and Varley Strings.
+Over the last few years, Ariel has worked extensively within the freelance scene.
+She has performed with the Perth Symphony Orchestra, Perth Chamber Orchestra, WA Philharmonic Orchestra, Australian Doctors Orchestra, Fremantle Chamber Orchestra, and the Orchestra Project.
+She works with the Australian Session Orchestra, String Source, Dolcé Ensembles, Aquila Strings, Cygnus Arioso, Varley Strings, String Space, Vivid Strings and Luxe Strings.
 She is a regular session and pit musician for ballets, musicals, opera productions, and contemporary artists.